backdrop-contrib/views_slideshow/README.md

 ## Status
 This port is working with the jQuery cycle library.
 It has not been tested with the json2 library.
-In release 1.x-3.1.1 an issue with the pager widget has been corrected and classes have been added to provide responsive images.
+In release 1.x-3.2.1 some changes committed to the Drupal version 7.x-3.2 have been incorporated.

 ## Installation

 Install as usual, then add the required javascript libraries to their own directories jquery.cycle and (optionally) json2 within the site's libraries folder.

+## Related Modules

++ Views Slideshow: Galleria
++ Views Slideshow: Cycle2 (provisional release)

 ## License